Cue the clotted cream, jam and butter – this is where to go for the best scones in Singapore.

 Cheryl Scones proves that scones aren’t just meant to be eaten as dessert.
 This plant-based cafe (it only uses non-animal rennet cheese!) boasts a range of savoury picks that go well with the soups on the menu.
 Think thyme double cheese or rosemary parmesan scones.
 Prefer them sweet?
 Dessert-appropriate flavours include avocado pandan, English lavender and sea salt caramel.
 And did we mention there’s also a mojito scone?

 Cheryl Scones, #01-04, Blk 466 Crawford Lane, Singapore 190465, also available online

-There’s no way we could say no to a couple of swish scones from this luxe tea salon.
-The tea time set menus have stolen our hearts: 1837 is the more modest option while Chic is the ideal set if you want an extensive spread.
+There’s no way we can say no to a couple of swish scones from this luxe tea salon.
+The tea time set menus have stolen our hearts.
+1837 is the more modest option while Chic is the ideal set if you want an extensive spread.
 Whichever you pick, you’ll get a choice of freshly baked scones served with TWG Tea jelly and whipped cream – delish!

 TWG Tea at Swissotel, 2 Stamford Road, Singapore 178882